twostraws/Vortex/README.md

 One of the more advanced Vortex features is the ability create secondary particle systems – for each particle in one system to create a new particle system.
 This enables creation of multi-stage effects, such as fireworks: one particle launches upwards, setting off sparks as it flies, then exploding into color when it dies.

 > [!Important]
-> When creating particle systems with secondary systems inside, both the primary and secondary system can have their own set of tags.
+> When creating particle systems with secondary settings, both the primary and secondary system can have their own set of tags.
 However, you must provide all tags from all systems when creating the `VortexView`.

 ## Creating custom particle systems